Festo-se/raeros_system/README.md

 ```
 ## Run example
 The example executes some basic functionalites which is recommended to study.
-It is located in [scripts/example.py](https://github.com/romzn/raeros_system/blob/master/scripts/example.py)
+It is located in [scripts/example.py](https://github.com/romzn/raeros_system/blob/master/scripts/example.py).
-To start it:
+To start it execute:

 ```bash
 rosrun raeros_system example.py